-I'm a professor at LUMS and this is my take on the forex markets
+I teach at a Uni and this is my take on the forex markets

-I'm a professor at Suleman Dawood School of Business, a business school under Lahore University of Management Sciences.
-Being part of the SDSB faculty, I teach various classes relating to economics and operations of the financial markets.
+I'm an Assistant Professor of Economics at a well-known government university in the country.
+Being part of the regular faculty, I teach various classes relating to economics and operations of the financial markets.
 Not going to name myself (to protect my privacy), and I have also tried to use simple English words instead of complex jargon, that is usually associated with finance.
 Hopefully, it should provide useful information to folks out there.

 The following brokers are well liked by Pakistanis